 TALIS aims to contribute to the debate about teaching as a profession.
-In its latest cycle in 2018, nine main themes were selected for inclusion in the TALIS survey: teachers’ instructional practices, school leadership, teachers’ professional practices, teacher education and initial preparation, teacher feedback and development, school climate, job satisfaction, teacher human resource issues and stakeholder relations, and teacher self-efficacy.
+In the previous cycle in 2018, nine main themes were selected for inclusion in the TALIS survey: teachers’ instructional practices, school leadership, teachers’ professional practices, teacher education and initial preparation, teacher feedback and development, school climate, job satisfaction, teacher human resource issues and stakeholder relations, and teacher self-efficacy.
 Two cross-cutting themes were added to this list: innovation, and equity and diversity.
 More information on the conceptualisation of the eleven themes can be found in the Teaching and Learning International Survey (TALIS) 2018 Conceptual Framework.

 Volume I of the TALIS 2018 results, Teachers and School Leaders as Lifelong Learners, are related to the knowledge and skills dimension of teachers’ and school leaders’ work.
 It looks at how teachers apply their knowledge and skills in the classroom in the form of teaching practices, the demographic makeup of classrooms shaped by student diversity and the demographic and experience profiles of teachers and school principals.
 It also looks at the initial training provided to teachers and school leaders, as well as the activities they undertake for continuous professional development.
 Volume II of the TALIS 2018 results, Teachers and School Leaders as Valued Professionals, focused on prestige and job satisfaction, career opportunities, collaborative culture, and professional responsibility and autonomy.

-Note by all the European Union Member States of the OECD and the European Union: The Republic of Cyprus is recognised by all members of the United Nations with the exception of Turkey.
+Note by all the European Union Member States of the OECD and the European Union: The Republic of Cyprus is recognised by all members of the United Nations with the exception of Türkiye.
 The information in this document relates to the area under the effective control of the Government of the Republic of Cyprus.

 Participation through the IEA International Study Centre

-The aim of TALIS is to produce rich and reliable information on the whole population of teachers and principals in a given country.
-Therefore, it collects a wealth of information from a nationally representative group of teachers and principals, in a timely fashion.
+The aim of TALIS is to produce rich and reliable information on the whole population of teachers and principals in a given country or territory.
+Therefore, it collects a wealth of information from a representative group of teachers and principals, in a timely fashion.
 TALIS results are based exclusively on self-reports from teachers and school leaders and, therefore, represent their opinions, perceptions, beliefs and accounts of their activities.
 No data imputation from administrative data or other studies is conducted.
 Giving a voice to teachers provides insight into how they perceive the learning environments in which they work and how policies that are put in place are carried out in practice.
 But, as with any self-reported data, this information is subjective and may, therefore, differ from data collected through other means (e.g. administrative data or video observations).
 The same is true of school leaders’ reports about school characteristics and practices, which may differ from descriptions provided by administrative data at a national or local government level.

 The development of the questionnaires is undertaken by a Questionnaire Expert Group (QEG), managed by the TALIS consortium.
 The QEG develops a conceptual framework that guides the questionnaire development.
-Upon countries’ approval of the conceptual framework, the QEG translates the goals and priorities into survey questions.
+Upon participants’ approval of the conceptual framework, the QEG translates the goals and priorities into survey questions.

 The international target population for TALIS consists of schools providing lower secondary education, as well as their principals and teachers.
-TALIS countries and economies can also opt to survey primary and upper secondary teachers and principals.
+TALIS countries and territories can also opt to survey primary and upper secondary teachers and principals.
 To enable comparability of education systems, the international target population of TALIS excludes some special schools, such as schools exclusively for adult education or for students with special needs.
-From the national lists of eligible schools, TALIS randomly samples 200 schools per country, and then selects 1 school leader and randomly samples 20 teachers in each sampled school.
+From the participant lists of eligible schools, TALIS randomly samples 200 schools per participant, and then selects 1 school leader and randomly samples 20 teachers in each sampled school.
 OECD recommends that participation in this survey is voluntary and any individual may withdraw from the survey at any time.

 The selected teachers and school principals are asked to answer a teacher or a principal questionnaire.
 The questionnaires are administered on line or on paper and their completion requires between 45 and 60 minutes.